PROS: Rich Male Vocals and Lower Midrange Instruments, Good Depth, Layering and Imaging

 So when talking about how the Phantom performs in terms of timbre, it comes down to the type of instrument, as depending on where the majority of the overtones of the instruments or notes reside, the timbre of the instrument could be right or wrong.
-Following the upper-mids, treble starts off with a lower-treble peak.
-But soon after the peak, the treble is shelved down quite abruptly instead of gradually.
-This uneven tuning above the 1kHz impacts the overall coherency of the IEM.
+Following the toned-down upper-mids, treble region starts with a lower-treble peak/bump.
+But soon after the peak/bump, the treble tuning takes a nose-dive, resulting in almost non-existent mid-treble and upper-treble.
 The lower treble peak does help add definition and articulation, so the mid-range notes don’t sound too blunt or soft.
 But the peak is a bit overdone, to compensate for the lack of upper-mids and treble.
 As a consequence, this peak can become fatiguing/harsh overtime, especially if the recording has a lot of energy in the lower treble region.
-While the lower treble peak tries to restore clarity in the presentation, it is unable to compensate for the lack of upper-mids and therefore the IEM is void of mid-range balance and thus results in lack of transparency, or in Head-Fi terms, it sounds veiled.
+This uneven tuning above the 1kHz mark kills the coherency of the IEM.
+While the lower treble peak tries to restore some level of clarity, it is unable to compensate for the lack of upper-mids, which results in a lack of balance in the mid-range, which in turn result in some muddiness, which ultimately leads to average transparency and timbre.